MiczFlor/RPi-Jukebox-RFID/documentation/developers/development-environment.md

 We recommend to use at least a Pi 3 or Pi Zero 2 for development.
 While this hardware won\'t be needed in production, it comes in helpful while developing.

 1. Follow the [installation preperation](../builders/installation.md#install-raspberry-pi-os-lite) steps
-1. [Install](../builders/installation.md#development) the pre-release branch of the Jukebox software.
-You can also install from your own fork and feature branch.
-The original repository will be set as `upstream`.
+1. [Install](../builders/installation.md#development) your feature/fork branch of the Jukebox software.
+The official repository will be set as `upstream`.
 1. If neccessary [build the Web App](./webapp.md) locally

 ## Develop on local machine